JoshLmao/ArtifactAPI.MatchHistory/README.md

 3. Once complete, copy the text from inside the text box and paste it inside the application, like shown below

 ![PasteHereImg](https://i.imgur.com/UfFFku8.png)

+# Note

+On the [Game History page](https://steamcommunity.com/my/gcpd/583950/?category=Games&amp;tab=MatchPlayers), there are muliple values for the same game, with the only changing value being the deck code.
+Also, the deck code isn't correct and it seems it's Valve's problem.
+[Info](https://twitter.com/JoshLmao/status/1072991524542132231)